-The OSI and DoD network models are covered in Chapter 2, "The OSI Model." or weakening of the signal, which leads to data corruption.
+The OSI and DoD network models are covered in Chapter 2, "The OSI Model."
+In addition to the minimum requirements for a network, additional components are usually present in varying combinations.
+Repeaters are devices designed to regenerate or strengthen transmission signals to avoid attenuation or weakening of the signal, which leads to data corruption.
 Hubs are junction boxes with no intelligence that are used to connect devices together on the same physical network.
 Switches can act as hubs but provide vastly improved performance and offer additional functions not available in hubs.
 Routers, as discussed earlier, are used to connect networks and allow computers located on different networks to communicate.
 Cisco routers and switches are intelligent because of the Cisco Internetwork Operating System (IOS), which is included in and is used to manage the functions of these products.
 The Cisco IOS is discussed in Chapter 12, "Managing the Cisco IOS."
 Routers, switches, and hubs are covered in detail in Chapter 10.